ansys/pyaedt/doc/source/API/SetupTemplates.rst

 Setup Templates
 ===============

-This page contains all the Setup Default Templates values and keys. it can be used to edit a setup after it is created.
+This page lists all setup templates with their default values and keys.

- Here's an example:
+You can edit a setup after it is created.
+Here an example:

 .. code:: python